 Who We Are

-Having today 17 Arab countries among its members, RCREEE strives to lead renewable energy and energy efficiency initiatives and expertise in all Arab states based on five core strategic impact areas: facts and figures, policies, people, institutions, and finance.
+Having today 17 Arab countries among its members, RCREEE strives to lead renewable energy and energy efficiency initiatives and expertise in all Arab states based on its strategic plan approved by its Board of Trustees.

 RCREEE was set up based on Cairo Declaration which was signed in June, 2008 by government representatives from ten Arab countries.
 The declaration outlined the following two core objectives for establishing the center: